-Planning your own funeral is a wonderful way to make sure the service your friends and family attend really reflects you and your relationships with them.
-Discover which elements of a funeral of celebration of life are ripe for personalisation, and don’t hesitate to call us to find out more.
+Planning your own funeral is a wonderful way to make sure the service your family and friends attend really reflects you and your relationships with them.
+Discover which elements of a celebration of life funeral are ripe for personalisation.

-While for some the thought of planning their own funeral might feel a little morbid, it can be a wonderful opportunity to create the sort of send-off that is perfectly suited to you.
-That means you can really do what you want, put your stamp on it and design an occasion which enables the people attending to think about all things they love about you.
+While for some the thought of planning their own funeral might feel a little morbid, it can be your opportunity to create the sort of send off that is perfectly suited to you.
+That means you can really do what you want and design an occasion which enables the people attending to think about all the things they love about you.

 What can you do to make your service unique?
 Here are five ideas to get you started.